 - Plan for managing setbacks without losing progress

-While many mind-body techniques can be learned independently, working with a qualified professional can accelerate your progress and ensure you’re using evidence-based approaches.
+While many mind-body techniques can be learned independently, working with a qualified professional can speed up your progress and ensure you’re using evidence-based approaches.
 Consider seeking help from:

 - Psychologists trained in CBT for chronic pain